This post may contain affiliate links. Please read our disclosure policy.

 Possible Substitutions

-- Use brown sugar in place of granulated.
-You can substitute brown sugar (dark or light) in place of the granulated sugar in this recipe.
-The results will also be delightful!
+• Use brown sugar in place of granulated.
+You can substitute brown sugar (dark or light) in place of the granulated sugar in this pumpkin roll recipe.

 How to Make Pumpkin Rolls